vicchi/wp-biographia/readme.txt

 Absolutely.
 Go to the [WP Biographia home page](http://www.vicchi.org/codeage/wp-biographia/) for the latest information.
 There's also the official [WordPress plugin repository page](http://wordpress.org/extend/plugins/wp-biographia/) and the [source for the plugin is on GitHub](http://vicchi.github.com/wp-biographia/) as well.

-= I've configured WP Biographia to display the author's image but it's not working; what's happening here? =
+= I've configured WP Biographia to display the user's image but it's not working; what's happening here? =

-Author profile pictures, or avatars, are part of the WordPress core but enabling them isn't done at the level of the user profile, instead it's part of the way in which comments are configured.
-If you enable the display of the post author’s image, make sure avatar support is turned on; from the Dashboard, navigate to *Settings / Discussion* and ensure that *Show Avatars* is enabled.
-WordPress uses the email address that is part of your author's profile to look up the right avatar image from [gravatar.com](http://gravatar.com/), so you need to ensure that you're using the same email address on your site as well as for your avatar.
+User profile pictures, or avatars, are part of the WordPress core but enabling them isn't done at the level of the user profile, instead it's part of the way in which comments are configured.
+If you enable the display of the post user’s image, make sure avatar support is turned on; from the Dashboard, navigate to *Settings / Discussion* and ensure that *Show Avatars* is enabled.
+WordPress uses the email address that is part of your user's profile to look up the right avatar image from [gravatar.com](http://gravatar.com/), so you need to ensure that you're using the same email address on your site as well as for your avatar.

-= I want to upload my author's images, host them on my web server and not use Gravatars; how do I do this? =
+= I want to upload my user's images, host them on my web server and not use Gravatars; how do I do this? =

-WP Biographia uses the `get_avatar` [pluggable function](http://codex.wordpress.org/Pluggable_Functions) to output the author's avatar image.
+WP Biographia uses the `get_avatar` [pluggable function](http://codex.wordpress.org/Pluggable_Functions) to output the user's avatar image.
 Theoretically, any plugin that supports locally hosted avatar images and which overrides the default WordPress implementation of `get_avatar` should be able to be used.
 In practice, whether this approach will work for you or not depends on the combination of the theme you're using and the interactions that the other plugins that you're using has with the WordPress core and with your theme.
 The [Simple Local Avatars](http://wordpress.org/extend/plugins/simple-local-avatars/) plugin plugs `get_avatar` and cooperates nicely with WP Biographia, at least in my local testing environment; your mileage may vary.

 = I've configured WP Biographia to show my website/Twitter/Facebook/etc links but I don't see them in the Biography Box; where do I define these links? =